 Welcome to our FAQ area.
 Here, you will find answers to commonly asked questions.
-While this section is not to be used in place of a consultation, it does provide valuable information.
-We invite you to read through the FAQ sections below and contact us for your consultation.
+While this section is not to be referenced in place of a consultation, it does provide valuable information.
+We invite you to read through the FAQ sections below and contact us to schedule your consultation.

 - Top Ten Most Commonly Asked Questions About Plastic Surgery

 - What Separates One Doctor From Another in Performing Cosmetic Procedures?

 - Breast Implants & Pregnancy: 5 Things You Should Know

 - What Should One Know About Cosmetic Plastic Surgery Of The Face?